kmonsoor/blog.kmonsoor.com/content/articles/pelican-how-to-make-seo-friendly.md

 ---
-Title: Pelican Static sites - SEO Optimization
+Title: Pelican Static Sites - SEO Optimization
 Date: 2017-01-07
-Tags: pelican, python, static-site, seo-friendly
+Tags: pelican, python, static-site, seo-friendly, SEO
 Slug: pelican-how-to-make-seo-friendly
 Status: published
-Summary: Usually `Pelican` static-site generator is not very concerned about SEO of the generated site.
+Summary: Usually Pelican static-site generator is not very concerned about SEO of the generated site.
 Related themes and their templates also don't take it much seriously.
 But you shouldn't loose SEO, right?
 ---

-Usually `Pelican` static-site generator is not very concerned about SEO of the generated site.
+Usually **Pelican** static-site generator is not very concerned about SEO of the generated site.
 Related themes and their templates also don't take it much seriously.
 But you shouldn't loose SEO just because you migrated from Wordpress or whatever you were using previously, right?

 Often times theme-authors focus on look-n-feel of the theme, but not so much on the SEO concerns.
 Not a big deal; let's get our hands dirty.

-#### Note 1: About other static-site generators
+**Note 1: About other static-site generators**
 Although the following discussions & codes mostly are specific to [Pelican](https://github.com/getpelican/pelican) templates which uses [jinja2](http://jinja.pocoo.org/) templating language, the concepts and concerns here are applicable to most static-site generators and their themes.

-#### Note 2: I'm, in no way, an SEO expert
+**Note 2: I'm, in no way, an SEO expert**
 This writeup is just a collection of my findings while correcting my blog's SEO course; fixing the stupid mistakes.
 Also, this isn't a commercial site.
 There are lot more and in-depth aspects of SEO optimization other than the following, that can be very important for commercial projects.

 ## Getting started
  - Make sure all the linked resources(links, images, CSS & JS files) that you've used in your pages are valid.
-For that check browser's `console` in `Developers tools` for any errors e.g. unavailable urls, faulty html/css etc.
+For that check browser's **console** inside **Developers tools** for any errors e.g. unavailable urls, faulty html/css etc.

 ### Know the critical spots